AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Add Additional Fields to the Properties Rail {#add-fields}

-Using the basic structure of the data model for the component that we already implemented, we can add additional fields, following the same model.
+Using the basic structure of the data model for the component that you already implemented, you can add additional fields, following the same model.

-For example, we can add a field to adjust the styling of the component.
+For example, you can add a field to adjust the styling of the component.

 1. Open CRXDE Lite.